Hamza Kebiri

 He has worked in a variety of machine learning projects including his EPFL master thesis in fraud detection on an online banking system, and a big data analysis of health risks from six hospitals.

 In 2017, he joined the Connectomics department of the Max Planck Institute for Brain Research in Frankfurt.
-Under the direction of Prof. Moritz Helmstaedter, he focused on the segmentation and reconstruction of multibeam scanning electron microscopy (mSEM) data using deep learning.
+Under the direction of Prof. Moritz Helmstaedter, he focused on the segmentation and reconstruction of multibeam scanning electron microscopy (mSEM) data using deep neural networks.

-Since May 2019, he is pursuing a PhD thesis in the Life Science program of the Lausanne University under the supervision of Dr. Meritxell Bach Cuadra, supported by the Swiss National Science Foundation (SNSF) project 182602.
-The objective is to reconstruct white matter fiber bundles of the in vivo — in utero fetal brain from diffusion magnetic resonance imaging (dMRI) data.
+Between 2019 and 2023, he performed a PhD thesis in the Life Science program of the Lausanne University under the supervision of Dr. Meritxell Bach Cuadra, supported by the Swiss National Science Foundation (SNSF) project 182602.
+In his PhD project, he worked on super-resolution reconstruction of fetal and newborn brains from diffusion magnetic resonance imaging (dMRI) data.